-Collaborative Law is Really a Mind Set
+Collaborative Law Is Really A Mind Set

-When spouses, attorneys and the other team members are committed to finding workable solutions, the process is powerful.
+When spouses, attorneys and other team members are committed to finding workable solutions, the process is powerful.
 The commitment to negotiate respectfully is the cornerstone of collaborative divorce.
-In fact, at the beginning of the process you, your spouse and your attorneys all sign an agreement pledging to stay out of court.
+In fact, at the beginning of the process, you, your spouse and your attorneys all sign an agreement pledging to stay out of court.
 This gives everyone an incentive to communicate openly and work toward long-term solutions.

 It is possible to end your marriage the way it started: with both of you reaching an agreement.
 The collaborative divorce process can help get you there.

 Because collaborative divorce is a more recent development, many people are unaware of what is involved in the process.
 You should think of it as a four-stage event.
 In the end, the ultimate goal of the process is to reach a settlement that tries to meet the needs of all concerned.

 Collaborative divorce uses a team approach designed to let you work with professionals who are specifically trained to handle the issues that must be resolved in your divorce (child custody, support and property division).
 The initial phase of the collaborative process therefore involves:

 - Identifying the team, which includes each spouse’s collaborative attorney, a financial planner, a child specialist (if needed), and one or two divorce coaches (mental health professionals).

 - Arranging a meeting with the divorcing couple and their attorneys.

 - Signing a collaborative law participation agreement, in which everyone pledges to resolve the divorce out of court.
 If a settlement cannot be reached, the lawyers must withdraw, and you will have to find new attorneys to represent you.
 This can provide an incentive to work hard to reach a settlement.